 |Further details outdoors|

-The villa has an 80 metre frontage and is at the end of a cul-de-sac with very little passing traffic.
+The villa has an 80 metre frontage and is in a road with very little passing traffic.
 Even though we are only a short walk from the beach, you cannot hear the traffic from the main road.
 No planes fly nearby and there are no trains either.
 On-street parking is plentiful and the gardens are well maintained.
 The pool can be HEATED between October 1 & April 30 at an extra charge.

 We have agreed a 10% discount with some local restaurants, solely for our clients.